Hot Flashes & Nervous System Discharge

 3. The Pressure-Release / Rage Flash

-This is stored tension exiting the system, not moodiness.
+This is stored tension exiting the system.

 4. The Estrogen-Break Flash

-Recalibration in progress, not deficiency.
+Recalibration in progress.

 5. The Inflammatory / Cytokine Fire Flash

 Heat worsens with stress, illness, gut flares, or histamine load.
+Neuroimmune activation, gut permeability, and histamine surge add inflammatory load that mitochondria can’t clear fast enough.

 Immune on high alert.
 Heat as friction signal.